dianaeun/my-little-bookstore/project_mlb/backend/README.md

 ```

 ### deleteBook
-If you want to delete your book, you should put the id of the target book.
+If you want to delete your book, you should type in the id of the target book.
 ```
 mutation{
   deleteBook(bookId: "5f976d349944e23e9fafdd33"){